UMCFS/Rules/CommunityRules.md

 - RULES
 ```
 1. **NO SCALPING OR TAKING ADVANTAGE OF EXTREME MARKET DEMAND.**
-We do not condone scalping or users taking advantage of extreme market demand caused by shortages.
-It encourages toxic conversation and behavior, adds no economic value, and causes hardship and frustration for users who want to buy hardware at a reasonable price. **Users will be banned if found scalping.**
+We prohibit scalping or users taking advantage of extreme market demand caused by shortages.
+It encourages toxic conversation and behavior, adds no economic value, causing hardship and frustration for users who want to buy hardware at a reasonable price. **Users will be banned if found scalping.**

-**Note:** By being a member of this server, you agree not to scalp on this server nor in any other marketplaces; i.e. no scalping on Ebay, Reddit HWS, Facebook Marketplace, etc.  We have this strict rule for a reason - what point is there to allow people to scalp in other marketplaces and utilize the resources of our community when it is against our rules?
+**Note:** By being a member of this server, you agree not to scalp on this Discord nor in any other Discords or external marketplaces; i.e. no scalping on eBay, Reddit /r/hardwareswap, Facebook Marketplace, etc. We have this strict rule for a reason - what point is there to allow users access to our anti-scalper community and resources if they're used to scalp in other marketplaces?

 For more information on this rule, including how scalping is defined, please see <#892606881581899826>.